cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 Of course, you can create a separate namespace (!= `default`) and add it to the `kube.config` context definition to send requests to it by default.

+### Node ports won't work for external access
+Please be aware, that Gardener does no longer assign external IP addresses to cluster nodes.
+Hence, accessing applications externally via node ports does not work any longer.
+Node ports are still used to route traffic into the cluster network but they are only exposed within the GCP VPC of the cluster.

 ### Get support from Gardener Team
 - Raise your question via email in the [kubernetes-users Mailinglist](https://listserv.sap.corp/mailman/listinfo/kubernetes-users) or in the [K8s CaaS in SAP Cloud Platform Jam Group](https://jam4.sapjam.com/groups/Niq7TSBxLlzgb3nroBZJVx/overview_page/e9uqTDxXBRFbk7FJXEA4Cd) or in the Slack Channel [k8s-landscape-gardener](https://sap-cp.slack.com/messages/CBV3JS9S4/).